syrGitHub/MMP/README.md

 ## :sparkles: How to Run the Code:

+1. Install requirements. pip install -r requirements.txt

+2. Train the model.
 We provide the experiment scripts.
 Now you can reproduce the experiment results by:

 ```javascript
 sh run.sh